storageos/cluster-operator/README.md

   ----    ------        ----  ----                       -------
   Normal  JobCompleted  39s   storageoscluster-operator  Job Completed.
 Safe to delete.
 ```

 Deleting the resource, will terminate all the pods that were created to run the
 task.

-Internally, this `Job` is backed by a controller that creates pods using
+Internally, this `Job` is backed by a controller that creates pods using a
 DaemonSet.
-And the job containers have to be built in a specific way, in order
+Job containers have to be built in a specific way to achieve this
-to achieve this behavior.
+behavior.

 In the above example, the cleanup container runs a shell script(`script.sh`):

 ```bash
 #!/bin/ash